-This plugin allows you to create as many allocation rules you can use to associate different roles to different actions.
+This plugin allows you to create as many allocation rules as you can use to associate different roles based on different actions.

 The second option is “Switch role”: the user role will change from one to another based on the action options specified below:

 You can choose from one of four options: